Australia - Brown years: 1923-1939.

 “Visitors to the Sydney Harbour Bridge during the opening celebrations may obtain a copy of the special souvenir telegram by lodging a message written of the ordinary telegram (transmission) form (E.T.
 1) at either of the temporary Post and Telegraph Offices located in the north-east and south-east pylons of the bridge.
 The telegram will be transmitted across the Harbour Bridge and the souvenir telegram delivered to the addressee, who will take personal delivery ... at the other end of the Bridge.
 The charge for these telegrams will be 16 words (9d) and a penny for each additional word.

 The special telegraph office arrangements were available for only two weeks from 19 March to 2 April.
+According to an official statement from the Post Offfice, 378 telegrams were sent from the Bridge during that period (Pylon-to-Pylon or beyond).

 On the first day of opening, the telegraph facilities operated from 2:00 pm to 8:00 pm during which time "the place was besieged" (Collyer & Peck, p.
 3.5).